yelinag/FriendsManagement/README.md

 ## Running the application

-After running, go to `localhost:8080`
+Server is running on `localhost:8080`

 For documentations, go to `localhost:8080/swagger-ui.html`